Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: Introduction

 The simplest EST model for the flux tube is the well known Nambu-Got\=o string~\cite{Nambu:1978bd,Goto:1971ce}, which predicts that at low temperatures the squared width of the flux tube grows logarithmically with the interquark distance~\cite{Luscher:1980iy}.
 This behaviour was observed in lattice simulations of various pure gauge theories~\cite{Caselle:1995fh, Zach:1997yz, Koma:2003gi, Gliozzi:2010zv, Bakry:2010zt}.
 In the proximity of the deconfinement transition (i.e., at higher temperatures but still in the confining regime) the same framework predicts a linear dependence on the interquark distance, with a slope diverging as the system approaches deconfinement~\cite{Allais:2009uos, Caselle:2010zs}; this analytical prediction also agrees with the results of lattice simulations~\cite{Caselle:2010zs, Gliozzi:2010jh}.

-However, it is well established that the Nambu–Got\=o action is not the complete description of the EST. Universality theorems~\cite{Luscher:2004ib, Dubovsky:2012sh, Aharony:2013ipa} show that the first few terms in the large-distance expansion of any consistent effective string action coincide with those of the Nambu-Got\=o model, thus explaining its success at long distances.
-However at higher orders non-universal corrections appear, revealing the limits of this approximate description.
+However, it is well established that the Nambu–Got\=o action is not the complete description of the EST. For example, universality theorems~\cite{Luscher:2004ib, Dubovsky:2012sh, Aharony:2013ipa} show that the first few terms in the large-distance expansion of any consistent effective string action coincide with those of the Nambu-Got\=o model, thus explaining its success at long distances.
+However at higher orders non-universal corrections appear, revealing the limits of this approximate description(see, e.g., Ref.~\cite{Caselle:2024zoh} for how such corrections can be studied on the lattice).

-These deviations can originate from two distinct mechanisms.
-The first consists of higher-order operators in the large-distance expansion of the EST itself (see, e.g., Ref.~\cite{Caselle:2024zoh}).
-The second, and conceptually more intriguing, involves the coupling between the massless string fluctuations and the massive, non-stringy (“intrinsic”) excitations of the underlying gauge theory (see the discussion in Refs.~\cite{Aharony:2024ctf,Caselle:2025vhx} for the three-dimensional $\mathrm{U}(1)$ case).
-It turns out that one of the major effects of these massive modes (and probably the best way to observe their interaction with the EST degrees of freedom) is the creation of an ``intrinsic'' width of the flux tube, distinct from the width generated by quantum fluctuations.
-This intrinsic width can then be used as a probe to understand the intrinsic degrees of freedom which drive confinement in non-abelian gauge theories which, as it is well known, is a major open problem in this field.
+Another source of deviations from the Nambu-Got\=o model that is particularly interesting to study is due to the coupling between the massless string fluctuations and the massive, non-stringy (“intrinsic”) excitations of the underlying gauge theory.
+Exactly for this reason such corrections are non-universal, i.e., they depend on the particular gauge theory under study (see for instance the discussion in Refs.~\cite{Aharony:2024ctf,Caselle:2025vhx} for the three-dimensional $\mathrm{U}(1)$ case).
+It turns out that one of the major effects of these massive modes is the creation of an ``intrinsic'' width of the flux tube, distinct from the width generated by quantum fluctuations which is expected to be related to the inverse of the glueball mass.
+The goal is to use this intrinsic width, its behaviour as a function of temperature and its relation with the EST derived Gaussian shape of the flux tube as a tool to understand the intrinsic degrees of freedom which drive the formation of the confining flux tube in non-abelian gauge theories which, as it is well known, is a major open problem in this field.
 This program works perfectly in the simpler case of the $\mathrm{U}(1)$ model in three spacetime dimensions, where the confining mechanism is well known~\cite{Polyakov1977,GopfMack}, its effect on the intrinsic width can be evaluated exactly~\cite{Aharony:2024ctf} and is in good agreement with the results of numerical simulations~\cite{Caselle:2016mqu}.

 One of the goals of the present paper is to try a similar approach for non-abelian gauge models in which the confining mechanism is unknown, by extracting precise estimates of the intrinsic width and then showing how they can be used to test possible confining mechanisms.
 We perform this analysis in the $(2+1)$-dimensional $\SU(2)$ pure gauge theory for different combinations of temperatures and lattice spacings.
 This model is an ideal testing ground for such studies: it shares the same infrared physics of the more complex four-dimensional non-abelian gauge theories while allowing for highly precise numerical determinations of the flux tube profile with reduced computational cost.